 NOTICE: Andrew Higgins Drive is temporarily closed to vehicles and pedestrians between Camp Street and Magazine Street for the construction of a new Founders Plaza at The National WWII Museum.
 The Museum's main entrance for the duration of construction is at 945 Magazine Street.

 Home Front Friday is a regular series that highlights the can do spirit on the Home Front during World War II and illustrates how that spirit is still alive today!
-To keep the past alive, and to add some different foods to weekly meals and flavor to our posts, there will be a few Home Front […]
+World War II was the time of the Big Band, and Americans all across the Home Front made their ways to performances at popular venues […]

 The War in the Pacific Classroom Resources